 Before you clear security, there is a departure customs form that you may have to fill out that you will get at the airport.
-You may also need the document that you received on your way into Cuba that you were supposed to hold on to.
-When you arrive back to the United States and meet with a customs agent, it is important to tell them that you were in Cuba for religious purposes.
-As far as the U.S. is concerned, you are not allowed to travel to Cuba for "tourism" (even though Cuba will accept you as a tourist).
-Tell them that you were doing ministry, even if you didn't have a religious visa.
-If you get into any trouble with a customs agent, which you shouldn't, your group leader will have documents from Servant Life that authorize your travel.
+You may also need the document that you received on your way into Nicaragua that you were supposed to hold on to.
+When you arrive back to the United States and meet with a customs agent, it is important to tell them that you were in Nicaragua for tourism purposes.

-We recommend not wearing matching t-shirts in the airport.
+\\ We recommend not wearing matching t-shirts in the airport.
 It is more likely that you will draw attention to yourself and you might be searched in customs.